torao/xenon/readme.md

 # Feature

-* Build DOM from HTML or loose, imcomplete XML.
 * Compatible to use for JAXP.
+* Build DOM from HTML or loose, incomplete XML.
+* Callback based parsing is same as SAX, too.
 * Guess charset from &lt;?xml?&gt; or &lt;meta&gt; element in XML/HTML.
-* Callback based parsing same as SAX, too.
+* Any SAXException are not arisen in parsing.
+But when uses HTMLDocumentBuilderFactory, ErrorHandler.warning() is called to report incomplete xml format.

 Note that the SAX feature is faithfulness for loose structure.
 It means that the all callback will not be based on JAXP specification.
 For example, asymmetric begin-end callback will occur for